makhlaghi/tifaa/README.md

 `makefile` (starting with `gcc`).
 A static library will be self contained and will not be dependent on your particular system libraries.
 You can take the executables on similar machines that don't have the `cfitsio` or `libwcs` packages installed.
-The negative side is that with statically shared libraries in the executable, if you update `cfitsio` or `wcslib` you will have to run `make` again.
+The speed is also very slightly faster in a statically shared program.
+The negative side is that with statically shared libraries in the executable, if you update `cfitsio` or `wcslib` you will have to run `make` again to keep `tifaa` updated about the new versions.

 ----------------------------------------
 Input configuration file